 Subscribe to the Health Advocate’s Code to let potential clients know of your ethical health advocacy business practices.

-The Patient Advocate Certification Board (PACB) is developing a credential to be earned by patient advocates.
+The Patient Advocate Certification Board (PACB) offers a credential to be earned by patient advocates.